chuigda/chttpd/README.md

        (*headerDest)[1][0] = NULL;
        (*headerDest)[1][1] = NULL;
        ```
-  6. `dataDest`: Used for `dcgi_main` to output response body.
+  7. `dataDest`: Used for `dcgi_main` to output response body.
 Keep it untouched if no response
      body.
 Use null-terminated string, and make sure it's on the heap.
      - example:
        ```c
        *dataDest = copyString("Excuse you!");
        ```
-  7. `errDest`: Used for `dcgi_main` to output error information.
+  8. `errDest`: Used for `dcgi_main` to output error information.
 Keep it untouched if no error.
-  8. Return value: Return `0` or `200` to indicate successful response, any othre value to
+  9. Return value: Return `200` to indicate successful response, any othre value to indicate
-     indicate failed response.

-### 🥈 By using AgNO3
-> Not implemented by this time
+     failed response.
+If returned code is not `5xx`, the response body will be delivered as-is;
+     if so, chttpd will send a internal page containing the response.